psytky03/Birdsuite_with_Docker/README.md

 -   Build docker image:

         docker build -t psytky03/birdsuite:latest .

+#### Getting Started - Method 3: Save a local image and transfer to offline machine

+		docker pull psytky03/birdsuite
+		docker save -o birdsuite.docker psytky03/birdsuite

+	 Transfer the birdsuite.docker to the offline computer with USB and load the image from the file:

+		docker load birdsuite.docker

+sudo docker load ubuntu_image.docker

 #### Run Birdsuite with Docker

 -   Create a container and get inside: